CH-Earth/summa/docs/input_output/SUMMA_input.md

 `controlVersion`: Version of the file manager that should be used to process the master configuration file.
 At this time, this string should be equal to `'SUMMA_FILE_MANAGER_V3.0.0'`.
 Note, this version of the code is not backward compatible with versions using `SUMMA_FILE_MANAGER_V1.0` or `SUMMA_FILE_MANAGER_V2.0`.

-Here is the content in a code block for easy copy-pasting:

 - `simStartTime` : Start of the simulation specified as `'YYYY-MM-DD hh:mm'`.
 See [Time definition notes](#simulStartEndTimes).
 - `simEndTime` : End of the simulation specified as `'YYYY-MM-DD hh:mm'`.
 - `tmZoneInfo` : [Time zone information](#tmZoneInfo).